themisir/themisir.com/content/posts/memoization-optimize-expensive-function-calls.md

 ---

-Oh, second article in a month!
-Now I'll have a good excuse to take a long break from blogging :D
+oh, 🥺 second awticwe in a month! òωó nyow i-i'ww have a good e-excuse to take a-a wong bweak f-fwom bwogging :d

-Originally this article supposed to be about "system programming" but for some reason I ended up writing about memoization instead.
-But, I liked how it turned out and continued to write it.
-Thanks for reading this far 😇 Cya!
+owiginawwy this awticwe supposed t-to be about "system p-pwogwamming" b-but fow some weason i-i ended up w-wwiting about memoization i-instead. rawr b-but, σωσ i wiked h-how it tuwned out and continued to wwite it. σωσ thanks fow weading this faw 😇 cya!